Melissa Schelling is currently photographing dogs during each of the 354 days during Year of the Dog 2018-19 and posting daily on Instagram.

-She photographed professionally in Washington DC for 10 years, and in 1987 pioneered a new style of wedding photography that broke from the tradition of staged photos.
-She marketed this to her clients as “photogjournalism without the grit.”
-In 1990, Washingtonian Magazine listed her in the top 10 wedding photographers of the DC area, and featured her photo of a swirling bride for the lead in their wedding article.
+She photographed professionally for 10 years in Washington, DC, back in the olde days of film, using 4x5/35mm to photograph for galleries and artists.
+Then in 1987, she pioneered a new style of wedding photography that broke from traditional staged photos, which she marketed to her clients as “photojournalism without the grit.”
+By 1990 she was a Washingtonian Magazine Top Ten Wedding Photographer and her swirling bride photo was the lead in their annual wedding article.

-In 1982 she studied full time at the Maine Photographic Workshops for a year and a half.
-This convinced her to open her own studio in DC using 4x5s, studio strobes, Tota lights etc.
+Before her career, she studied full time at the Maine Photographic Workshops for a year and a half.

 At age 6, she got her first camera - a gift from her grandmother to celebrate her first show: 2 crayon drawings in the Royal Ontario Museum Children’s Exhibition.